emilybaum/liri-node-app/README.md

 _If no song is provided then your program will default to "The Sign" by Ace of Base._

 # What happens with _movie-this_
 The OMDB API will be triggered and calls this API.
-Then, this will output the following information to your terminal/bash window:
+Then, this will output the following information to your terminal/bash window and store the response into a corresponding log file:
 * Title of the movie.
 * Year the movie came out.
 * IMDB Rating of the movie.